 There are 3 basic types of embroidery machines:

-- Embroidery only - these are specialized machines which can only do machine embroidery and cannot sew straight lines or other sewing.
+- Embroidery only - these are specialized machines that can only do machine embroidery and cannot sew straight lines or other stitches.

 - Embroidery and Sewing Combo - This is what I have and it can switch between embroidery and sewing.